Retirement Income Planning

 Tax-smart blend

-A coordinated draw from each account type each year, sized to fill specific tax brackets without crossing IRMAA thresholds.
-Often the most tax-efficient over a full retirement, but requires active rebalancing of the withdrawal mix as circumstances change.
+A coordinated draw from each account type this year, sized to fill specific tax brackets without crossing IRMAA thresholds.
+Often the most tax-efficient strategy for households with meaningful balances across all account types.

 IRA-first

-This is the answer to the question every retiree quietly carries: will my money last?
-The honest answer is "it depends on the choices you make."
-DrawDownIQ makes those choices, and their consequences, visible.
+This is the answer to the question every retiree quietly carries: am I making the right withdrawal decisions this year?
+DrawDownIQ makes those decisions, and their consequences, visible.

 Request a free promo code.

-DrawDownIQ is a paid subscription tool that lets you model your own retirement-distribution scenarios across federal taxes, IRMAA, and Required Minimum Distributions.
+DrawDownIQ is a paid subscription tool that lets you analyze your retirement withdrawal options for the current tax year — comparing strategies across federal taxes, IRMAA thresholds, and Required Minimum Distributions.
 To explore it before deciding whether to subscribe, request a free promo code.
 Click the button below and your email will open with the request pre-filled — send it and we will reply with a code within one business day.

 How an engagement works.